lightningclaw001/public_paper_scripts/README.md

 # public_scripts
 Public repository for storing scripts for published/soon to be submitted papers.

-cation_disorder_defect is for "Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder"
+cation_disorder_defect: Zhuang, Debbie, and Martin Z. Bazant.
+"Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder."
+Journal of The Electrochemical Society 169.10 (2022): 100536.

-fitness_distribution is for "Heterogeneous particle dynamics driving rollover failure in porous electrodes"
+fitness_distribution: Zhuang, Debbie, and Martin Z. Bazant.
+"Population Effects Driving Active Material Degradation in Intercalation Electrodes."
+In prep (submitted to Physical Review E).

 nonisothermal_open_systems is for "Nonisothermal thermodynamic stability of open driven systems"